3scale/porta/osx-manual-setup.md

 ### Homebrew

-To add all required missing package, make sure you have [Homebrew](https://brew.sh/) installed in your machine.
+To add all required missing package, make sure [Homebrew](https://brew.sh/) is installed in your machine.

 ### Languages and runtime versions management